Abel Raises Cain (2005)

 dir.
 Nick Bougas

 The original Superman shot himself.
 Albert Decker a/k/a Dr. Cyclops hung himself, wearing lingerie.
 Carole Landis overdosed.
 George Sanders’ suicide note read, “I am leaving because I’m bored.”
 Suicide, homicide, car crashes, AIDS—they’ve claimed the lives of many Hollywood stars.
 This documentary “exhumes and examines” stars we still hear about (Marilyn Monroe, Jayne Mansfield, Bob Crain, Rock Hudson) and some who’ve been forgotten (Ramon Navarro, Gig Young, Thelma Todd, William Desmond Taylor).
 The death parade begins with Rebel Without a Cause (1955), a movie featuring four actors who died tragically: Nick Adams, Sal Mineo, Natalie Wood, and James Dean.
 Each star gets context-establishing footage and film clips, leading to their unnatural deaths.
 This format represents a wide array of stars in an informative, satisfying way.
-Bougas, known for Death Scenes (1992) and The Goddess Bunny (1994), offers up straightforward Hollywood history in the quirky guise of a tabloid experience.
+Nick Bougas, known for Death Scenes (1992) and The Goddess Bunny (1994), offers up straightforward Hollywood history in the quirky guise of a tabloid experience.
 So it’s not as sleazy as you might think despite being distributed on DVD by SRS Cinema.
 Double-billed with a companion documentary When the Applause Died (1990) (see Documentary (M-Z)).
-If you like Kenneth Anger’s Hollywood Babylon books, then these are crucial viewing.
+If you like Kenneth Anger’s Hollywood Babylon books, then these are crucial viewing if you can find them.

 The Decline of Western Civilization (1981) dir.
 Penelope Spheeris

 Quintessential documentary on punk, specifically West Coast punk.
 Germs, Circle Jerks, Fear, Catholic Discipline, Black Flag, Alice Bag Band, and X, all are filmed live at L.A. clubs (close-up with great sound) and most are interviewed in their homes.
 Black Flag’s home is an old church covered in spray-paint.
 X’s Exene Cervenka reads from religious pamphlets taped to the wall in her band’s apartment, hiccupping the whole time.
 We also hang out with belligerent yet likable Darby Crash of the Germs who performs so wasted that he forgets to sing into the mike.
 He killed himself before Decline was released.
 The violence inherent to the punk scene is owed to pent-up aggression, an easy answer failing to explain all the racism and homophobia.
 Still, Spheeris manages to include interesting female perspectives (including three bands with female members).
-She next directed another punk classic Suburbia (1983).
+She next directed another punk classic Suburbia (1983) (see Comedy (M-Z)).
 She would do a second Decline in 1988, covering The Metal Years.

 The Devil and Daniel Johnston (2005) dir.
 Jeff Feuerzeig